akshay-bharadva/akshay-bharadva/README.md

 ## A Fullstack Developer, Reader and A Good Friend!

 <!-- - 🔭 I just deployed my portfolio: [Rutam From Web Tech][website]! -->

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning 🐍 `hello-world.py`
 - 😄 Pronouns: He/Him
 - 🤔 I’m looking for help with my career. <!-- and love-life. -->
 - 👯 I’m looking to collaborate with other developers or open source organization.
 - 🥅 Goals: Contribute more to Open Source projects | Stay alive
 - ⚡ Fun fact: I love to play game on Mobile and PC and I'm very bad chef coz I hate cooking.

 <br/>